What is camping out?

-Camping out is a strategy for dealing with persistent settling and waking problems in young children.
+Camping out is a strategy for dealing with persistent settling and waking problems in babies and young children.
 It can also be helpful with older children who are having problems getting to sleep, particularly if they feel anxious or frightened.

 - Place a bed or chair next to your baby’s cot.